mccombs/vtech2/content/doc/api-primer.md

 }
 ```

 In this example, the mutation creates a new asset with the required properties.
 It also shows a return payload requested as part of the mutation.
 This is a powerful feature of GraphQL which gives the developer a high degree of control over what information is returned as a result of a mutation.
+The ID of the newly created asset is returned in the payload.

 ### Create a Round
 ```